glorphindale/langohr.docs/articles/getting_started.md

 ![Weathr Routing Diagram](https://github.com/ruby-amqp/amqp/raw/master/docs/diagrams/003_weathr_example_routing.png)

-The rest of this guide will cover Langohr API design principles.
+The rest of this guide will cover Langohr API design principles. if you are completely new to AMQP and RabbitMQ, feel free to skip them for now and go straight to the Wrapping Up section.

 ## Langohr API Structure